towercomputers/toweros/README.md

 $> tower provision <host> --online
 ```

-Keyboard, timezone and WiFi parameters are retrieved from the the Thin Client.
-You can customize them with the appropriate argument (see ./tower.py provision --help).
+Keyboard, timezone and WiFi parameters are retrieved from the Thin Client.
+You can customize them with the appropriate argument (see `./tower.py provision --help`).

 ### 2.2.
-Execute a command in one of the hosts
+Execute a command on one of the hosts

-A terminal command line with SSH:
+Run a command on a host with SSH:

 ```
 $> ssh <host> ls ~/